 In other words, you’re going to get really good at those 5 movements; so good that it will become natural again.

-Moral of the story: Be consistent and perform your rehab exercises repetitively until you master them.
+Moral of the story: Be consistent and perform your stroke rehab exercises repetitively until you master them.

 If you can do those two things, then you WILL get better.